IBM/osipi-monitor-integration/README.md

  ![](images/MaximoMonitor-POINT-EntityType-Data.png)

-### 9. *Create and view dashboard to monitor Oil Well operations in Maximo Asset Monitor*
+### 10. Create a dashboard to monitor oil well operations in Maximo Asset Monitor.

 * Create an instance dashboard by importing the dashboard template json in `./maximo-asset-monitor/dashboards`
 <!-- *Add screen shot* -->